Shōmyō Falls

 Shōmyō Falls (称名滝, Shōmyō-daki) are located in the town of Tateyama, Toyama Prefecture, Japan.
 Shōmyō-daki is the highest waterfall in Japan at 350 m (1,148 ft).
 The falls have four stages: the first 70 m, the second 58 m, the third 96 m and the last 126 m high.
-The greatest amount of water flows over the falls in the early mid summer, when the snow in the Tateyama Mountains melts.
+The greatest amount of water flows over the falls in the early to mid-summer, when the snow in the Tateyama Mountains melts.

-Its neighbor, Hannoki Falls, is usually considered the seasonably tallest, as it only has water from April to July when the snow on Midagahara plateau melts.
-As seen in the photo, Hannoki and Shōmyō falls are twin waterfalls.
+Its neighbor, Hannoki Falls, is usually considered the seasonably tallest at 497 m (1,640 feet), as it only has water from April to July when the snow on the Midagahara plateau melts.
+As seen in the photo, Hannoki and Shōmyō falls are twin waterfalls that almost face each other.